-Savvy takes online dating a notch higher by introducing a game show type of matchmaking.
+Savvy takes online dating a notch higher by introducing a game show type of matchmaking such as the savvy dating app.
 In this episode, the Savvy team, Brendan, Fernando, and Jack, shares how the app came to be.
 They discuss their technical, marketing, and financial strategies for getting Savvy up and running.
 Find out how they are navigating their way into the very competitive arena of dating apps.

 Tune in if you want to learn what it’s like to turn an app idea into reality.